jayway/team-web-course/angular-course/README.md

 ### How to get started with Yeoman and AngularJS

-These instructions are valid for a clean Ubuntu 12.10.
+These instructions are at least valid for a clean Ubuntu 12.10.

-  1. Install prerequisites as specified above (git, nodejs, testacular).
+  1. Install prerequisites as specified above (git, nodejs, karma).
   1. `sudo apt-get install aptitude`
   1. `sudo aptitude install ruby-compass`
   1. Follow instructions on front page of [yeoman.io](http://yeoman.io/) for setting up and running an AngularJS project.

 ### Optionally customize project configuration

-  * Edit `testacular.conf`:
+  * Edit `karma.conf`:
     * Change browser(s) to run end-2-end tests on, for example `browsers = ['Chrome'];` to `browsers = ['Firefox'];`
   * Edit `Gruntfile.js`:
     * Change `hostname: 'localhost'` to `hostname: '0.0.0.0'` if you want to access the local server from another computer.